How to use Porkbun email when your DNS is hosted elsewhere

 2

 Log into your DNS interface at your web host.
 If you see any MX records, remove them.
-If you see a TXT record that begins with "v=spf1" remove it.
+If you see a TXT record that begins with "v=spf1", remove it.

 3